pedrycz/token-basket/README.md

 ## Gas usage optimization

 Gas usage can be slightly optimized by storing holdings and weights in a constant array.
 In order to achieve that, instead of calling TokenBasket constructor, new contract (extending AbstractTokenBasket) needs to be created.

- * deployment gas usage can be reduced to **2,010,000** + **17,000** per every holding
- * minting and burning gas usage can be optimized by few % as well, depending on the underlying tokens
+This can save around **50,000** gas **per holding** during the deployment.

+However, this is not a recommended solution as it involves some code changes which may be error prone.

 ## Projects using TokenBasket